lsst/rtn-087/index.rst

   * The Group Leader will be prompted to select or enter a date when the maintenance activity will resume.
   * The Group Leader will be required to write a comment saying why the maintenance activity is being paused.

+Note that several of these options will require OpenMAINT to leave comments in Jira describing what has been done.
+These comments are described earlier in this document.

 For Reference: User Intractions
 ===============================